Eurasian wigeon

-The Eurasian wigeon or European wigeon (Mareca penelope), also known as the widgeon or the wigeon, is one of three species of wigeon in the dabbling duck genus Mareca.
+The Eurasian wigeon or European wigeon (Mareca penelope), also known as the widgeon or wigeon, is one of three extant species of wigeon in the dabbling duck genus Mareca.
 It is common and widespread within its Palearctic range.

 Taxonomy

 The Eurasian wigeon was formally described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae under the binomial name Anas penelope.
 Anas is the Latin word for "duck", and penelope refers to a duck said to have saved Penelope when she was thrown into the sea.
 Her name derives from Ancient Greek πήνη pene, "braid" and ὤψ ops "appearance", from the ruse she used to deter suitors while her husband Ulysses was away.
 Following a study in 2009, 5 species of Wigeon were transferred to the resurrected genus Mareca, so the current binomial name is now Mareca penelope.

 Description

 This dabbling duck is 42–52 cm long with a 71–80 cm wingspan, and a weight of 500–1073 g.
 The breeding male has grey flanks and back, with a black rear end, a dark green speculum and a brilliant white patch on upper wings, visible in flight or at rest.
 It has a pink breast, white belly, and a chestnut head with a creamy crown.
 In non-breeding (eclipse) plumage, the drake looks more like the female.
 The female is light brown, with plumage similar to that of a female American wigeon.
 It can be distinguished from most other ducks, apart from American wigeon, by its shape.
 However, that species has a paler head and white axillaries on the underwings.
 The female can be a rufous morph with a redder head, and a gray morph with a grayer head.